 NOTE: AZM is off during calibration.
 Dead load display provides signal reference.

 - 7. When complete, open all switches on SW1. - 8.
-Re-install faceplate bracket and tighten the knurled fasteners.
+Re-install faceplate overlay and bracket.
+Tighten the knurled fasteners.
 Seal the unit if used in a legal-for-trade application.